 In F1 22, you can now manually control the full race start procedure.
 You will be able to drive your entire formation lap, and then you can position your car in your starting grid spot.
 This manual control introduces a new area where you can gain an advantage over your competitors.

-I’ll talk about how to maximise your grid positioning below, as well as cover six other tips to help you get better race starts in F1 22.
+I’ll talk about how to maximise your grid positioning below, as well as cover a range of other tips to help you get better race starts in F1 22.

 The very first part of the race start procedure is the formation lap.
 This is your chance to prepare your car correctly for the first few laps.
 If you choose to manually drive the formation lap, you can use this valuable lap to give yourself a little advantage.